blessed-sibanda/ansaz/book/8-groups.md

 $ rails db:seed:replant
 ```

-Re-seed the database and open a group page, it should look like the following
+Re-seed the database (to make sure the group admins are added as users also) and open a group page, it should look like the following

 ![Group Page](./group-show.png)